 Whilst the food is delicious that doesn’t mean that the food in Indonesia is safe.
 Sometimes you may be risking getting a little bit of a bad stomach (to put it lightly) and there’s nothing worse than that where you’re trying to have an awesome time on a tropical island…

 - Be careful of going in too hard, too quickly.
 Indonesian cuisine is amazing, but there are some things that you almost certainly won’t be used to.
 Sambal – that famous chilli sauce – for example can play havoc with stomachs that aren’t used to spicy food.
-Diving into all the tasty cuisine, undoubtedly a drastic change in diet for you, can lead to… a not fun time.

 - Only buy fruit that you can peel yourself.
 If the vendor has peeled it already, it’s convenient, yes, but they might have unclean hands, or the knife might not be so clean.
 Or the bag they give it to you in might not be clean.
 Unpeeled bananas are king (and good for you too).

 - Raw foods can also be bad for you.
-Bali, for example, has a bit of a health kick going on its cafes with salad pots and smoothies going on.
+Bali, for example, has a bit of a health kick going on in its cafes with salad pots and smoothies going on.
 Just make sure that these trendy cafes have good reviews and seem clean before diving into anything “raw”.

 - Wash your hands, people!
 This is such a basic tip, but it’s one that may just catch you out one day.
 Indonesia’s cities aren’t famed for their cleanliness, so when you sit down to eat a meal – especially if it’s with your hands – make sure your grubby mitts are washed before you begin chowing down.